 Electricity North West owns and operates the electricity distribution network that moves power around the North West.
 We connect onto the National Grid that moves high voltage electricity around the whole of Great Britain.

-We are currently in a PCR period called RIIO-ED1.
+We are currently in a price control review period called RIIO-ED1.
 This period ends on 31 March 2023.
-Work is already underway to set the framework for RIIO-2 that applies to all energy network companies (i.e.Transmission, Gas and Electricity Distribution).
+Work is already underway to set the framework for RIIO-2 that applies to all energy network companies (i.e.transmission, gas and electricity distribution).
 RIIO-2 will feed into what RIIO-ED2 looks like which starts on 1 April 2023 and is likely to run for five years.

 The period of time which the RIIO-2 price controls cover will see significant change in what you need from us such as more people using electric vehicles.
 We will ask you what you need from us such as even better customer service, improved environmental outcomes or social and community benefits.
-We already talk to many customers every day when you get in touch but we also have specific customer panels we listen to and test our ideas with.
+We already talk to many customers everyday but we also have specific customer panels which we discuss and test our ideas with.
 Your views will be taken into account to help plan how RIIO-2 will work.